btoddjr/Getting_and_Cleaning_Data/CodeBook.md

 - Creates a tidy dataset that consists of the average (mean) value of each variable for each activity and each subject
 - The end result is stored in the file tidydata.txt

-### Subjects range in number from 1 - 30
+### Subjects in the tinydataset range in number from 1 - 30

-### Activity types in activitylabels used as descriptive activity names
+### Activity types in activitylabels are used as descriptive activity names in the tinydataset

-1 WALKING
+1. WALKING
-2 WALKING_UPSTAIRS
+2. WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+3. WALKING_DOWNSTAIRS
-4 SITTING
+4. SITTING
-5 STANDING
+5. STANDING
-6 LAYING
+6. LAYING

 ### Mean and standard deviation measurements in the tidydataset